CAELESTIS-Project-EU/RVEtool/README.md

 ## Description

 RVEtoolDefects is a high-performance modeling package that integrates various tools for meshing and performing finite element analysis (FEA) on micromechanical models of fiber-reinforced materials, including the presence of defects (voids).
 Its primary finite element solver for high-fidelity structural mechanics simulations is [Alya multiphysics](https://www.bsc.es/research-development/research-areas/engineering-simulations/alya-high-performance-computational), designed for large-scale, high-performance computing.
-Additionally, COUPONtool is optimized for generating large-scale synthetic datasets, facilitating the deployment of advanced Artificial Intelligence (AI) models and enabling Uncertainty Quantification Analysis (UQA) when used with the [PyCOMPSs](https://pypi.org/project/pycompss/) parallel computing framework.
+Additionally, RVEtool is optimized for generating large-scale synthetic datasets, facilitating the deployment of advanced Artificial Intelligence (AI) models and enabling Uncertainty Quantification Analysis (UQA) when used with the [PyCOMPSs](https://pypi.org/project/pycompss/) parallel computing framework.

 ## Synthetic data generation